 Bilateral Economic Relations

-According to the U.S. Trade Representative, U.S. foreign direct investment (FDI) in Honduras (stock) was $504 million in 2018, a 64.1 percent decrease from 2017.
-In 2017, the direct investment position from Honduras in the United States (inward) was -$62.0 million
+According to the U.S. Trade Representative, U.S. foreign direct investment (FDI) in Honduras (stock) was $1.3 billion in 2019, a 50.7 percent increase from 2018.

 Honduras’ Membership in International Organizations